 Genetics of nematode immunity and development

-Co-workers: Dr Maria Gravato-Nobre Dr Delia O’Rourke Dr Frederick Partridge Mr Dave Stroud
+Co-workers: Dr Maria Gravato-Nobre Dr Delia O’Rourke Dr Laura Clark Mr Dave Stroud

 The nematode worm Caenorhabditis elegans provides a major model system for examining many different biological problems.
 Our research makes use of C. elegans for investigations into genetics, immunity and development, with particular reference to nematode-bacterial interactions and innate immunity.
 Innate immunity provides the first line of defence against pathogens and depends on conserved signalling pathways, which also play important roles in development.
 We wish to understand both the immune and the developmental aspects of these pathways.
-Most of our current work is directed at understanding how C. elegans detects and defends itself against pathogenic or toxic bacteria, and examining its interaction with a nematode-specific pathogen called Microbacterium nematophilum, as well as broad-spectrum pathogens such as Staphyloccus aureus.
+Most of our current work is directed at understanding how C. elegans detects and defends itself against pathogenic or toxic bacteria, and examining its interaction with nematode-specific pathogens (Microbacterium nematophilum, Leucobacter species), as well as broad-spectrum pathogens such as Staphyloccus aureus.

 Immune responses to infection result in the production of candidate antibacterial factors, which we have identified by means of microarray analysis and are now studying in greater detail.
-Investigation of mechanical barriers against infection have led us to explore the complex genetics and biochemistry of the nematode cuticle and surface coat.
+Investigation of bacterial infection mechanisms have led us to explore the complex genetics and biochemistry of the nematode cuticle and surface coat.
 These outer layers determine sensitivity to many pathogens and drugs, and affect other biological properties such as morphogenesis, biofilm formation,locomotion and mate recognition.